Definition

 How much proposal or closed/won movement followed?

-6. When to Run a Revenue Audit First
+6. When to Use AI Strategy First

 Automation is not magic.
 If the offer is unclear, the CRM is messy, the team cannot define a qualified buyer, or no one knows which metric matters, automation will only move confusion faster.